sci-42ver/SICP_SDF/sicp_notes.md

   Yes.
 - ~~> an and query could, in the worst case, have to perform a number of matches that is exponential in the number of queries (see exercise 4.76)~~ and footnote
-- > There is a subtle difference between this filter implementation of not and the usual meaning of not in mathematical logic.
-See section 4.4.3.
+- ~~> There is a subtle difference between this filter implementation of not and the usual meaning of not in mathematical logic.
+See section 4.4.3.~~
+  2 points
+  1. See "not_here_is_not_simultaneous".
+  2. > There is also a much more serious way
 - ~~> The lisp-value special form is implemented as a similar filter on frame streams.~~
 - ~~> The unification algorithm is the most technically difficult part of the query system. ... ~~ until footnote 71.